Motorcycle Insurance Minimum Requirements in Maine

 Here's how the state defines motorcycles, mopeds, and motorized scooters:

 - Motorcycle―A motor vehicle with a seat or a saddle to accommodate a rider.
-It has either an electric motor (not less than 1,500 watts) or an engine with more than 50 cubic centimeters (cc), and is meant to travel on the ground with only two or three wheels (10" or larger in diameter).
+It has either an electric motor (not less than 1,500 watts) or an engine with more than 50 cc, and is meant to travel on the ground with only 2 or 3 wheels (10 inches or larger in diameter).

 - Moped―A motorized device with fully operative pedals for human-powered propulsion.
-It is designed for ground travel using only two or three wheels (10" or larger in diameter), and has either an electric motor (less than 1,500 watts) or a liquid-fuel motor not exceeding 50 cc.
+It is designed for ground travel using only 2 or 3 wheels (10 inches or larger in diameter), and has either an electric motor (less than 1,500 watts) or a liquid-fuel motor not exceeding 50 CCs.
 For more specifics on mopeds, the Maine Exam Manual.

 - Motorized Scooter―Note that these do not include electric personal assistive mobility devices.
-Instead they are motor-powered scooters having a maximum piston displacement of less than 25 cc or an electric motor with a capacity not exceeding 750 watts.
-They travel on the ground using two or three wheels fewer than 10 inches in diameter.
+Instead they are motor-powered scooters having a maximum piston displacement of less than 25 CCs or an electric motor with a capacity not exceeding 750 watts.
+They travel on the ground using 2 or 3 wheels fewer than 10 inches in diameter.